Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 08
     scene_title: "The Partly Wong"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene08.jpg
     narration: "<p>We take a gander to the land down under, where women glow and men thunder.
-Where early on we complained about Wiradjuri’s lack of interest in settling most of Australia, they’ve gotten their act together a bit in recent parts.
+Where early on we complained about Wiradjuri’s lack of interest in settling most of Australia, they’ve gotten their act together a bit in recent episodes.
 Still, it feels delayed, as Maori has a considerable swathe of some of the best land available ‘round these parts.
 And the worst part is, the Wiradjuri AI seems to be entirely incompetent when it comes to war, so I’m not holding my breath for a success story here. </p>"
   - scene_number: 09
     scene_title: "Incan Roads"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene09.jpg